 What does the EUMC do?

 Mountaineering with the EUMC revolves around our weekend trips to the hills.
 These are run roughly every two weeks, and over the year we visit most of the mountain areas in Scotland, as well as a few places in England.
-You can sign up for a place on one of these trips on the Wednesday immediately before, at our lunchtime (1pm-2pm) meeting in the Tron.
+You can sign up for a place on one of these trips on the Wednesday immediately before, at our lunchtime (1pm-2pm) meeting in The Southside Social.

 Check out the Events page for full details of club activities this year!